ezsystems/EzSystemsRecommendationBundle/README.md

 ) }}
 ```

-You can also ommit names of arguments by using standard value passing as arguments.
+You can also omit names of arguments by using standard value passing as arguments.

 #### The item id
 The ItemId mentioned throughout this documentation is usually set to the viewed ContentId.
 Depending on requirements, it can be set to a different value, in collaboration with YOOCHOOSE.